kfix/ddcctl/README.md

 It is not a Community "Free Software" Project - its decidedly my personal utility and its in the (dreaded/loved) _"maintenance mode"_.

 # Reporting issues #
-To be blunt, if you have issues with your macOS, Macintosh (not hackintosh), and display hardware, then its up to *_you_* to debug them and (optionally) PR your fixes (see bottom section) if you'd like to share them.
+To be blunt, if you have issues with your macOS, Macintosh (not hackintosh), and DDC-controlled monitor(s), then its up to *_you_* to debug them and (optionally) PR your fixes (see bottom section) if you'd like to share them.

 I don't have the time currently to triage new Issues and help with the non-bugs being reported, and don't intend to moderate a support or discussion forum here.

 # Installation #